 Below are a few examples of her work.

 NOTE: Single occupancy rooms are sometimes possible subject to availability.
 However, this event has very high-demand and all our rooms will need to house two people.
 So we are not offering single-occupancy rooms for this Masterclass.

 Click the button below and complete the form there along with a writing sample.
 We will come back to you within one working day.
 Only the first ten accepted applicants participate.

-    On Day Zero (Dec 18th) you arrive & chill.
-You will have a brief assignment to complete before the next morning.
+You arrive, you chill.
+However, you will have a brief assignment to complete by the next morning.
 Topic to be revealed at the venue.
 We will call this the Workshop Story.
 Solitary.

 Day One: The Workshop Stories are the focus of preliminary exercises.
 Group.

-    We play a game that may help us think about structure and logical flow.
+We play a game that may help us the think about structure and logical flow.
 Group.